Travel and subsistence

 Exclusions

-You cannot pay your employee tax-free expenses of travel and subsistence if:
+An employer cannot pay an employee tax-free expenses of travel and subsistence if:

-• your employee does not have to pay to travel to and from the site (for example, if you provide the transport)
+- the employee does not have to pay to travel to and from the site (for example, if the employer provides the transport)

 Eating on site